MobiFlight/MobiFlight-Connector/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] There should be a related issue that describes the problem
-- [ ] Describes the problem and solution
-- [ ] References related issues with "fixes #123" or "closes #123"
-- [ ] Unit tests added or updated where applicable
+- [ ] Tests added or updated for new features where applicable
-- [ ] Integration or E2E tests added where applicable
-- [ ] All user-facing strings go through `t()` (i18n)
+- [ ] All new user-facing strings are translated
-- [ ] All existing and new tests pass
-- [ ] User interface or feature changes are updated in documentation
+- [ ] User interface, hardware, or feature changes are updated in documentation